 - Xbox360(wired+wireless dongle)

-Future support is still a work-in-progress.
-We are planning to support all retro PCs (DB9 socket) through an add-on that supplies external power and Macintosh machines.
+Future support is still a work in progress.
+We aim to support all retro PCs (DB9 socket) through an add-on that supplies external power and Macintosh machines – ADB.

 Firmware updates and news – HERE